Should You Shave Your Pet For Summer?

 - Does your dog have long fur (1” or longer)?

-- Is his fur a single-layer coat?
+- Is their fur a single-layer coat?

 - Does the dog live primarily outdoors?

-- Is his fur matted or knotted?
+- Is their fur matted or knotted?

 - Does your dog often get wet (including swimming in the pool or lake)?